An ACT Government Website

 We've installed intelligent transport monitoring technology in key locations across central Canberra where congestion is likely.

-These devices will provide up-to-date information about journey times and potential impacts. impacts and allow motorists to make decisions enroute to their destination.
+These devices provide motorists with up-to-date information about journey times and potential impacts.

 Path upgrades

-We will improve paths to and from the city.
-To make walking and cycling to the city easier.
+We are improving paths to and from the city to make walking and cycling easier.
 These improvements will focus on upgrading existing paths in the inner north and inner south areas.

 Park and Ride

-A new Park and Ride at Mawson oval is helping southside motorists connect with bus services into the city.
-It is one of 22 Park and Ride locations across the ACT.
+There are 22 Park and Ride locations across the ACT where you can park your car for free and catch public transport.
 Improved signage has been installed at key Park and Ride locations.
 Read more about Park and Ride.

 The e-scooter hire scheme has rolled out to all town centres.
 It is helping to connect the community with Rapid bus routes and make it easier to get around for short trips.